Guillaume Diop

 Guillaume Diop (born 2000) is a French ballet dancer.
-He joined the Paris Opera Ballet in 2018, and was promoted to étoile in 2023, becoming the first black person to reach this rank in the company's history.
+He joined the Paris Opera Ballet in 2018, and was promoted to étoile in March 2023, becoming the first black person to reach a principal rank in the company's history.

 Early life and education

-Dio was born in the 18th arrondissement of Paris, to a French mother and a Senegalese father.
-He began dancing at age four.
-He started training at a local conservatory at age eight, then a regional conservatory at age ten.At age twelve, he entered the Paris Opera Ballet School, where he trained for six years.
-He also attended a summer intensive at the Alvin Ailey American Dance Theater in New York when he was 16.
+Diop was born in the 18th arrondissement of Paris, to a French mother and a Senegalese father.
+His father works for Aeroméxico, and his mother for the local council in Gennevilliers, a suburb of Paris.

+Diop began dancing at age four.
+He started training at a local conservatory at age eight, then a regional conservatory at age ten.
+At age twelve, he entered the Paris Opera Ballet School, where he trained for six years and graduated first in his class.

+When he was 16, Diop attended a summer intensive at the Alvin Ailey American Dance Theater in New York.
+As a teenager, Diop battled with anorexia.

 Career

 In 2018, Diop joined the Paris Opera Ballet.
-In September 2020, in response to the Paris Opera's inaction following the George Floyd protests, Diop, along with the four other black dancers of the company, wrote a manifesto titled "De la question race à l'Opéra de Paris", which questioned certain practices within the opera house and called for urgent changes to address racial discrimination.
-The manifesto was sent to the all of the employees of the opera, and over 400 of them, about a quarter of the employees, signed the manifesto.
+In September 2020, in response to the Paris Opera's inaction following the George Floyd protests, Diop, along with the four other black dancers of the company, wrote a manifesto titled "De la question raciale à l'Opéra de Paris", which questioned certain practices within the opera house and called for urgent changes to address racial discrimination.
+The manifesto was sent to all of the employees of the opera, and over 400 of them, about a quarter of the employees, signed the manifesto.
 The company responded with a report on diversity at the opera house, which was published in February 2021.
 Alexander Neef, the general director of Paris Opera, announced actions to tackle racist caricatures in classic ballet.